 Gum syrup also rounds out the alcoholic bite of cocktails made with pisco, making them taste fuller and richer.
 It has the advantage of acting as a thickener and gives drinks a light, airy texture.
 If you have time to plan ahead, why not try the following easy recipe for homemade gum syrup?
 Although you may have to invest initially in a few ingredients, you can whip up a large batch and store it in the refrigerator for several months.

 If you're in a rush, though, you can substitute rich simple syrup for the gum syrup.
-Just boil 1 cup of water with 2 cups of sugar for a minute, or until the sugar dissolves.
-You'll still get sweet and tangy flavor, but the pisco sours won't be quite as creamy or frothy.
+Just boil 1 cup of water with 2 cups of sugar for a minute or until the sugar dissolves.
+You'll still get the sweet and tangy flavor, but the Pisco Sours won't be quite as creamy or frothy.
 In a pinch, you can also substitute 1 Tablespoon of white sugar for every ounce of pisco, although this is our least favorite option.

 Homemade Jarabe de Goma (Gum or Gomme Syrup)

 Recipe courtesy of Craft Cocktails at Home by Kevin Liu